saeedmemon/Machine-Learning-with-clustering/readme.md

 # Machine-Learning-with-clustering[CSC311 A3]
+This is a project from the Machine Learning course from the University of Toronto.

 ## Introduction to Principle Component Analysis
 Implementing PCA from sklearn to MINST data.
 Created PCA from scrate to make comprison on accuracy.